-There is a number of ways you can purchase products from the Mint.
+There are a number of ways you can purchase products from the Mint.
 Please see Purchase for more details but note that the Mint sells current issues only.
 If you are searching for coins from previous years you will need to go through coin dealers.
-For a full list of Mint-accredited dealers please see our Coin Dealers page.
+For a full list of Mint-accredited dealers please see our Coin Distributors page.

 The Royal Australian Mint does not buy back coins, nor do we accept deposits of coins directly from individuals, organisations or businesses.